outdreamer/build-a-cure/docs/example_output/disclaimer.md

 	II. other substances listed may also be toxic & you should consult a nutritionist/scientist/doctor if you have any questions, like checking if you're using the right dose, to get specific custom advice for your health state

-		- for example, turmeric & fluconazole both damage your kidneys & liver above recommended amounts, like many other substances
+		- for example, both turmeric & fluconazole may damage your kidneys & liver at or above the recommended dose, like many other substances

 	III. other substances may be toxic in the amounts/combinations you take them, but there are no studies on the toxic dose of that substance/combination, so you may have no warning